bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 The diff opens with some Git-specific data, including the branch/files we’re checking, and some unique hashes that Git uses to track each diff.
 You can skip past this to get to the important bits.

-`---` & `+++` let us know that there are both additions and subtractions in the file “App.js”.
+`---` & `+++` let us know that there are both additions and subtractions in the file “App.js ".
 A diff doesn’t have a concept of inline changes – it treats a single change as removing something old and replacing it with something new.

-`@@` lets us know that we’re starting a single “chunk” of the diff.
+`@@` lets us know that we’re starting a single “chunk " of the diff.
 A diff could have multiple chunks for a single file (for example: if you made changes far apart, like the header & footer).
 The numbers in between tell us how many lines we’re seeing and where they start.
 For example: `@@ +1,3 -1,3 @@` means we’ll see three lines of significant content, including both addition & removal, beginning at line one.

 In the code itself, lines that were removed are prefixed with a `-` and lines that were added are prefixed with a `+`.
 Remember that you won’t see these on the same lines.
 Even if you only changed a few words, Git will still treat it like the whole line was replaced.